Your Runners E-Course

 Once you’ve completed the above lesson, make sure to incorporate any of the below exercises (depending on what you’ve found with the assessment portion of the lesson):

-If you are struggling with foot pain, you should check out the Online PhysioReady Plantar Fasciitis Program.
+If you are struggling with knee pain, you should check out the Online PhysioReady Shoulder Impingement Program.
 It’s an inexpensive and comprehensive solution for those who can’t come into the clinic!

-Stay tuned for next week’s lesson where we tackle those pesky ‘shin splits‘ runners are so prone to getting!
+Stay tuned for next week’s lesson where we tackle how to assess and treat your neck!

 For any questions or feedback, feel free to email us at email@example.com!